The FM Professional

 Mary Carnes

-Given demands for work-life balance (and bolstered by the long-term effects of the Great Resignation), most workers today are looking for some amount of location and/or schedule flexibility.
+When it comes to work-life balance, most workers today are looking for some amount of location and/or schedule flexibility.

-So if you want people to use the office more, can they create their own hybrid work schedule?
-Can they embrace work strategies like coworking or reduced work weeks?
+Will you allow people to create their hybrid work schedule?
+Should you embrace work strategies like coworking or reduced work weeks?

-She also stresses that people with different working styles or from different generations in the workplace will have their own ideas of what they want in their new normal.
+People with different working styles or from different generations in the workplace will have their ideas of what they want in their new normal.

-Ultimately, the right initiatives will be those that embrace all these differences and considerations, and are able to stay flexible; workplace agility will certainly be critical going forward.
+Ultimately, the right initiatives will be those that embrace a variety of considerations and can stay flexible; workplace agility will certainly be critical going forward.

 “It’s about creating and understanding what the real reasons are for that office.”